 - control of the descent of the thorax towards gravity during lateral flexion, aided by the abdominal obliques

-- function of the cervical and capital erector spinae muscles are not clear1
+- functions of the cervical and capital erector spinae muscles are not clear 1

 - cervical spine